Zachary Scott: Early life

 Scott was born in Austin, Texas, the son of Sallie Lee (Masterson) and Zachary Thomson Scott, a doctor.

-Scott intended to follow his father into medicine, but after attending the University of Texas at Austin he dropped out at age 19 and worked as a seaman on an England-bound freighter.
+Scott intended to follow his father into medicine, but after attending the University of Texas at Austin, he dropped out at age 19 and worked as a seaman on an England-bound freighter.
 There he appeared in almost two dozen repertory theatre productions in 18 months.
 When he returned to Texas, he began to act in local theater productions.

 Career

 Broadway

-Alfred Lunt and Lynn Fontanne met Scott and his wife Elaine Anderson in Austin, Texas, where Scott was completing his degree, and then wrote to Lawrence Langer about summer jobs for both at the Westport, Connecticut, Westport Playhouse, which led to Scott's engagements in New York.
-He made his debut in a 1941 revival of Ah, Wilderness! with a small role as a bartender.
+Alfred Lunt and Lynn Fontanne met Scott and his wife Elaine Anderson in Austin, Texas, where Scott was again attending the University of Texas, and then wrote to Lawrence Langer about summer jobs for both at the Westport Playhouse in Connecticut, which led to Scott's engagements in New York.
+He left the university without completing his degree and made his debut in a 1941 revival of Ah, Wilderness! with a small role as a bartender.
 He was also in The Damask Cheek (1942), The Rock (1943), and Those Endearing Young Charms (1943).